Whose Fence is it Anyway? How to Resolve Fence Problems with Your Neighbor

 - Be neighborly

 Avoid assuming your neighbor intentionally encroached on your property.
-If your initial reaction is to get angry, take some time to think through how you’ll broach a conversation of them.
+If your initial reaction is to get angry, take some time to think through how you’ll broach a conversation with them.
 Have a plan and stay calm.
 Likewise, if your neighbor claims you’ve crossed their boundary, be civil and agree to discuss further.
 Then do some research so you can pick up the dialogue again, armed with all the required information and possible solutions.

 - Understand the law.

 An important step in preparing to approach your neighbor about boundary violations is to have a firm grasp on laws and regulations involving fencing.
 To make sure you’ve covered all your bases, check with your HOA, city, or county.
 Curious on who to talk to?
 Figure out what jurisdiction you’re in.
 If you live in the Portland area, go to PortlandMaps.com and put in your address – it will tell you.
 Before negotiating or agreeing to any changes, you may consider consulting a lawyer.
 A lawyer will be more familiar with all the nuances of the laws and guide you toward the best course of action.

 Portland Fence Rules and Regulations